mkazuyuki/hauc/README.md

 ## Software Requirements

-- vSphere ESXi 6.7 U2
+- vSphere ESXi 6.0 or later (6.7 U2 was verified)
 - EXPRESSCLUSTER X 4.1 for Linux (4.1.1-1)
 	- EXPRESSCLUSTER X Replicator 4.1 for Linux (4.1.1-1)
 - CentOS 7.6 x86_64